About

 • Rudy Bruner Award for Urban Excellence

-Mark devotes his life and artistic talents to social change, and donates his work to support An Act of Dog.
+Mark devotes his life and artistic talents to social change and donates his work to support An Act of Dog and Semper Fi Service Dogs.
+For more info on his other artwork: https://scripturefineart.com

 Marina Barone

 Marina is the co-founder of An Act of Dog.
-She loves working with school kids and seeing the power of their voices through art.
-Marina donates all of her monies from coaching to An Act of Dog and wears many different hats to manage the charity!
+She loves helping save the lives of Veterans with Semper Fi Service Dogs.
+She donates all of her monies from coaching to An Act of Dog and wears many different hats to manage the charity!
 For more info: http://thehonestycoach.com

 Brenda Cooper